AgenoDrei/DetectingDiabeticRetinopathyFromSmartphoneVideoFundus/README.md

 # Readme

-Repository for my master thesis and the corresponding source code.
+Repository for the publication "Detecting Diabetic Retinopathy From Smartphone Video Fundus" and the corresponding source code for the MICCAI OIMA7.

 ## Folder Structure
 * **experiments**: Python scripts and jupyter notebooks for experiments carried out.
 Code for the training of models for video / frame / MIL approaches.